oleafarx/oleafarx/README.md

 - 👋 Hi, I’m @oleafarx
 - 👀 I’m interested in business, ecommerce and software development
 - 🌱 I’m currently learning Angular, AWS and NodeJS.
 - 💞️ I am looking to collaborate in companies/startups that give me the opportunity to continue learning.
+I am also available to do a team project for our portfolio, contact me.